hydra-synth/hydra/README.md

 ```
 s0.initCam() //initialize a webcam in source buffer s0
 o0.src(s0) //set the source of o0 to render the buffer containing the webcam
-o1.gradient().diff(o0) //initialize a gradient in source buffer o1, composite with the contents of o0
+o1.gradient().diff(o0) //initialize a gradient in output buffer o1, composite with the contents of o0
 render(o1) // render o1 to the screen
 ```

-The composite functions blend(), diff(), mult(), and add() perform arithmetic operations to combine the input texture with the base texture, similar to photoshop blend modes.
+The composite functions blend(), diff(), mult(), and add() perform arithmetic operations to combine the input texture color with the base texture color, similar to photoshop blend modes.

 modulate(texture, amount) uses the red and green channels of the input texture to modify the x and y coordinates of the base texture.
 More about modulation at: https://lumen-app.com/guide/modulation/
 ```